lstorchi/markovctheil/README.txt

 Finally you'll find also a changepoint.py CLI

-Quick start, to perfom some test using the changepoint CLI you can use the input files in ./files specifically:
+Quick  start:  to  perform some test using the changepoint CLI you can use the input files in ./files specifically:

 $ python3 changepoint.py -m ./files/sep_monthly.mat -c 1